ca25nada/spawncamping-wallhack/README.md

 # spawncamping-wallhack
 A WIP Stepmania 5 theme aimed primarily for KB players.
+<a href="http://imgur.com/a/ddHZN" target="_blank">Screenshots</a>

 Requirements: StepMania 5.0.10 or later.
 Mouse related functions only work on Windows.
 * Midgame pauses do not work properly for versions earlier than 5.0.10.